 The City of London Corporation, which owns and manages Aldgate Square, Guildhall Yard, and Guildhall Library, is the fourth largest funder of heritage and cultural activities in the UK and invests over £100m every year.

 In partnership with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra, and Museum of London, the City Corporation is leading the development of Culture Mile between Farringdon and Moorgate, a multi-million-pound initiative to create a new cultural and creative destination for London.
-As part of this, the City Corporation is providing a £197m investment in the new Museum of London, which will open in West Smithfield in 2024, and £4.9m to support the development of the proposed Centre for Music.

 Notes for Editors:

 Dr Peter Ross, Principal Librarian, Guildhall Library, is available for media interviews.
 Please contact Andrew Buckingham for more details and images from the exhibition.

 Andrew Buckingham, Media Officer, City of London Corporation

 Tel: 020 7332 1452 / Mobile: 07795 333 060

 About the City of London Corporation: